juvairiasabir/juvairiasabir/README.md

 ![Fellow at Code For India || Class of A-22 (2022)](https://pbs.twimg.com/profile_banners/1132845270805504005/1660643323/1080x360)

-I'm Juvairia from India.
+Myself Juvairia, living in Hyderabad India.
 Currently I'm enrolled in Cohort of A-22 Batch of Full Stack Development at Code for India Foundation.
-I'm learning NodeJS and React.
 I have been completed my graduation in Bachelor's of Business Administrative from Osmania University, India.

 Skills:  REACT / JS / HTML / CSS